Sgt. Philip R. Parish

 The British did not tolerate stealing within their ranks.
 If a British soldier was caught stealing, the punishment was harsh.
 Those who were victimized formed a ring around the thief.
 They were allowed to hit the man until he could not stand or his face was a bloody mess.
 The thief was then carried on a stretcher to the camp hospital.

-When an American was caught stealing, the ranking American officer, Lt.
-Sense, knocked him down on his rear.
+When an American was caught stealing, the ranking American officer, 1st.
+Lt.
+George Sense, knocked him down on his rear.
 Phil believed that this was the right thing to do because it sent the right message.

 The only stealing that was tolerated was stealing from the Japanese.
 One of Phil's friends had figured out a way to steal soybeans from the Japanese.
 Two British prisoners saw him do it and wanted in on the action.
 Both men were caught.
 The Japanese then searched all the prisoners' barracks for soybeans.
 When they found those of Phil's friend, the entire barracks were punished by going without firewood for two days.